pafoster/gdir/README.rst

     where the first and second column in the table are separated by a single space
-    3) values in the first column may be left-padded with a variable amount of whitespace 4) the format of values in the first column may vary for all rows, including the first row 5) routes output may be followed by two empty lines, followed by travel warnings and/or copyright/transport agency information.
+    3) values in the first column may be left-padded with a variable amount of whitespace 4) the format of values in the first column may vary for all rows, including the first row 5) route output may be followed by two empty lines, followed by travel warnings and/or copyright/transport agency information.
-    Status codes: 0 success; 1 generic Error; 2 invalid argument 3:
+    Status codes: 0 success; 1 generic error; 2 invalid argument; 3
     origin/desination not found; >=4 google-maps-services-python exceptions.

     positional arguments: